flog-es/flog/README.md

 ## Contributing

 Please create a new issue for any comment / suggestion you have.
-Happy to for any feedback!
+Happy for any feedback!

 ## Why another JavaScript runtime?
 There is already Node.js and Deno?